-Financing for resilience is limited unpredictable, fragmented and focused on few projects or sectors and short term as opposed to programmatic and long-term (10-15 years) funding to build resilience (ISDR 2009, 2011; Kellett and Peters 2014; Watson et al. 2015).
-Market-based mechanisms are available but not equally accessible to all developing countries, particularly SIDS and LDCs and such mechanisms can undermine debt sustainability (OECD and World Bank 2016).
-While resilience financing is mainly grant-funding, concessional loans are increasing substantially and are key sources of financing for disaster and resilience, particularly for upper-middle-income countries (OECD and World Bank 2016).
-The combination of these trends can contribute to greater levels of indebtedness among many developing countries many of who are already at or approaching debt distress.
+Financing for resilience is limited, unpredictable, fragmented and focused on few projects or sectors and short term as opposed to programmatic and long term (10-15 years) finacing to build resilience (ISDR 2009, 2011; Kellett and Peters 2014; Watson et al. 2015).
+Marketbased mechanisms are available but not equally accessible to all developing countries, particularly SIDS and LDCs, and such mechanisms can undermine debt sustainability (OECD and World Bank 2016).
+While resilience financing is mainly grant funding, concessional loans are increasing substantially and are key sources of financing for disaster and resilience, particularly for upper-middle-income countries (OECD and World Bank 2016).
+The combination of these trends can contribute to greater levels of indebtedness among many developing countries, many of which are already at or approaching debt distress.

 Social protection systems can be linked with a number of the instruments already considered: reserve funds, insurance and catastrophe bonds, regional risk-sharing facilities, contingent credit, in addition to traditional international aid and disaster response.
-(Hallegatte et al. 2017) recommend combining adaptive social protection with financial instruments in a consistent policy package, which includes financial instruments to deliver adequate liquidity and contingency plans for the disbursement of funds post-disaster.
+Hallegatte et al. (2017) recommend combining adaptive social protection with financial instruments in a consistent policy package, which includes financial instruments to deliver adequate liquidity and contingency plans for the disbursement of funds post disaster.
 Challenges related to financing residual climate-related losses and damages are particularly high for developing countries.
-Financing losses and damages from extreme events requires rapid pay-outs; the cost of financing for many developing countries is already quite high; and the expense of risk financing is expected to increase as disasters become more frequent, intense and more costly not only due to climate change but also due to higher levels of exposure.
+Financing losses and damages from extreme events requires rapid pay-outs; the cost of financing for many developing countries is already guite high; and the expense of risk financing is expected to increase as disasters become more frequent, intense and more costly, not only due to climate change but also due to higher levels of exposure.
 Addressing both extreme and slow onset climate impacts requires designing adequate financial protection systems for reaching the most vulnerable.
-Moreover, some fraction of losses and damages, both material and non-material, are not commonly valued in monetary terms [non-economic loss] and hence financing requirements are hard to estimate.
-These non-market-based residual impacts include loss of cultural identity, sacred places, human health and lives (Paul 2019; Serdeczny 2019).
+Moreover, some fraction of losses and damages, both material and non-material, are not commonly valued in monetary terms (non-economic loss) and hence financing requirements are hard to estimate.
+These non-market-based residual impacts include loss of cultural identity, sacred places, human health and lives (Ameli et al. 2021a; Paul 2019; Serdeczny 2019).

-15.6 Approaches to accelerate alignment of financial flows with long-term global goals
+15.6 Approaches to Accelerate Alignment of Financial Flows with Long-term Global Goals

-Near-term actions to shift the financial system over the next decade are critically important and possible magnitude of the challenge to align financial flows with the long-term global goals, fast action is required to ensure the readiness of the financial sector as an enabler of the transition (high confidence).
+Near-term actions to shift the financial system over the next decade are critically important and possible with globally coordinated efforts.
+Taking into account the inertia of the financial system as well as the magnitude of the challenge to align financial flows with the long-term global goals, fast action is required to ensure the readiness of the financial sector as an enabler of the transition (high confidence).
 The following subsections elaborate on key areas which can have a catalytic effect in terms of addressing existing barriers - besides political leadership and interventions discussed in other Chapters of AR6.